Lisa Stansfield (album)

-Lisa Stansfield is the fourth album by British singer Lisa Stansfield, released by Arista Records on 21 March 1997.
+Lisa Stansfield is the fourth solo studio album by British singer Lisa Stansfield, released by Arista Records on 21 March 1997.
 It was her first new studio album since 1993's So Natural.
 Stansfield co-wrote most songs for the album with her husband Ian Devaney.
 The tracks were produced by Devaney and Peter Mokran.
 Lisa Stansfield garnered favourable reviews from music critics and was commercially successful, reaching number two in the United Kingdom and receiving Gold certification.
 In the United States, it spawned four number-one singles on Billboard's Hot Dance Club Songs.
 Lisa Stansfield was rereleased as a deluxe 2CD + DVD set in Europe in November 2014.

 Background

-Lisa Stansfield released her eponymous album in March 1997, almost four years after her previous studio album, So Natural.
+Stansfield released the album in March 1997, almost four years after her previous studio album, So Natural.
 It does not feature contribution from Andy Morris, who worked on Stansfield's previous releases.
 Between So Natural and Lisa Stansfield, she recorded and released two singles from the 1994 soundtracks: "Make It Right" from Beverly Hills 90210: The College Years and "Dream Away" (duet with Babyface) from The Pagemaster.